“Control Begets Confidence”

 LeanIn Cornering© instructor George James’s affinity and experience on two wheels

-spans two decades now, from motorbikes to mountain bikes to road bikes.
+spans over two decades now, from motorbikes to mountain bikes to road bikes.

 25 years of two-wheeled experience has yielded successful results riding